 Not only would I recommend seeking alternative accommodation when you travel (Airbnb can save you lots!), I’d also suggest seeking an alternative destination.

 Instead of Italy, visit Croatia; instead of Hawaii, head to Mexico.
 No matter what you want, there’s probably an alternate destination to serve your needs for half the price.

 A lot of factors determine how much you’ll pay for your plane tickets.
 Your best tool in the fight against sky-high ticket prices?
 Knowledge.

-By following these eight steps before you say “I do,” you’ll give your new marriage the solid financial foundation it needs — hopefully allowing your money to last as long as your love does.
+By following these steps before you say “I do,” you’ll give your new marriage the solid financial foundation it needs — hopefully allowing your money to last as long as your love does.